Gravitational waves from burdened primordial black holes dark matter: Gravitational waves

 where

 and $x\equiv k\eta=k/a(\eta)H(\eta)$.
 The fractional energy density of GW today is (see Appendix A)

 We can use Eq. \ref{eq:frequency wave number} to translate our results into the frequency language.

 Using Eqs. \ref{eq:power law spectrum} and \ref{eq:log normal spectrum}, we compute the GW signal as a function of frequency for different PBH's masses.
 We choose $f_{\rm PBH}=1$ so that PBHs can be the entire DM.
 In the high-frequency regime, there are some upcoming experiments that could be relevant for us such as LISA \cite{LISA:2017pwj}, BBO \cite{Yagi:2011wg}, DECIGO \cite{Kawamura:2011zz}, CE \cite{LIGOScientific:2016wof}, ET \cite{Punturo:2010zz}.
 The frequency range and sensitivity of DECIGO/CE are similar to that of BBO/ET respectively, so we do not show them here to avoid crowded figures.
-We show our results together with the sensitivity curves of some notable GW experiments in Fig. \ref{fig:GW inflation}.
+We show our results together with the sensitivity curves of some notable GW experiments\footnote{The GW sensitivity curves of LISA and BBO were taken from \cite{Moore:2014lga}, and that of ET was taken from \cite{ET:2019dnz}.} in Fig. \ref{fig:GW inflation}.

 From Fig. \ref{fig:GW inflation}, we see that the GW spectrum peaks at frequency $\sim 10^3\ \rm Hz$ or above for the new mass window below $10^{10}\rm g$ where PBHs can be the entire DM opened up due to memory burden effect.
 The peak frequency $k_p$ is inversely proportional to the mass, which can also be seen in Eq. \ref{eq:kp mass}.
 The magnitude of GW signal at the peak is around $\sim 10^{-9}$.
 Recall that $\Omega_{\rm GW}$ must be less than $10^{-6}$ due to the BBN constraint on the effective relativistic d.o.f.
 Although the strength of our GW signal is reachable in future experiments, its peak frequency is out of reach of those experiments.
 Only a portion of the infrared tail of the GW spectrum may be observed \cite{Kohri:2024qpd}.
 Therefore, we need novel experiments that could probe very high-frequency GW.